 “Thy will be done.”

 Then he submitted himself, walked out of that last lonely garden, and gave his life to the world that it would no longer be segmented and lonely.
 Just as Jesus gave himself for others in a time of aloneness, we too are called to lay our lives down for others.

 One of the greatest keys to life is this: never look inward trying to find someone to fill our loneliness.

 Through spending time alone with God and overcoming our own lusts, we can be brought to the place that we are not centered on ourselves.
 Because Jesus centered on what would be good for the Father and good for others while he was alone in the garden, he was able to come out and serve others.
 We can do the same.
 So, we can see progressive steps in making right choices when alone.
 First, we must choose to face our own lusts and overcome them by the Word of God.
 Next, we must learn to spend time with God when we would have a tendency to feel lonely.
 Finally, in our times alone, we must consider others’ needs, rather than our own.
 If you have been experiencing loneliness, take time to seek God for how you might grow through it.
 Let him make the right adjustments during your loneliness so that you will emerge as one who walks dead to the flesh, alive to God, and given to the lost and dying world.

 Go deeper into the theme of solitude by taking our free Spiritual Formation video Course here.

+Bill Henderson pastors Lexington Christian Fellowship in Lexington, Kentucky.
 Subscribe to HIM Publications here to get blogs like this delivered to your inbox.